-Multiple randomized control studies have found that the presence of a trained doula benefits everyone.
-The studies have consistently shown that doula care is associated with shorter labors, less use of epidurals and other pain medications, lower episiotomy rates, and as much as a 50% reduction in the C-section rate.
+Multiple studies have consistently shown that doula care is associated with shorter labors, less use of epidurals and other pain medications, lower episiotomy rates, and as much as a 50% reduction in the C-section rate.
 Research has also shown better clinical outcomes for both the mother and the baby (including fewer admissions to neonatal special care units, better breastfeeding rates, and better family bonding).
 A doula also provides care for the mother’s partner and other family members, assists busy hospital staff, saves money, and greatly increases a mother’s overall satisfaction with her birthing experience.

 Aren’t doulas only for “natural” births

-No!
-Doulas are for anyone and everyone who wants support and education in their birth and postpartum experience.
-We support all women however they choose to deliver!
+No, certainly not!
+Doulas are for anyone and everyone who wants support for their birth and postpartum experience.
+We support all women however, they choose to deliver!
 We recognize that each client brings a different life view to the table and we provide unbiased and objective support to all situations.
 At ABQ Doulas, we believe the most important role of the doula is to educate and assist the mother & family in articulating the way in which THEY envision THEIR birth.
 We support mothers and their choices, plain and simple – how they choose to birth and care for their baby is just that, their choice.

 Do you support clients that plan to use an epidural?